 These limits shall apply to individual lot improvements, including drives, utilities, and stormwater controls but shall not apply to installation of individual septic systems.
 When communal infrastructure, including but not limited to roadways, shared drives, public utilities, public facilities and stormwater controls, is installed in accordance with an approved minor or major subdivision plan, the disturbed and impervious area shall be regulated by the Land Development and Subdivision Ordinance and not by this article.
 When communal infrastructure is installed to serve lots in a division of land which is exempt from the definition of a subdivision pursuant to Sec.
-70-5 of the Land Development and Subdivision Ordinance and results in more than three (3) lots, the maximum area of the total tract to be developed for the purposes of communal infrastructure installation shall be 15 percent disturbed area and ten (10) percent impervious area.
+70-5 of the Land Development and Subdivision pursuant to Sec.
+70-5 of the Land Development and Subdivision pursuant to serve (3) lots, the maximum area of the total tract to be developed for the purposes of communal infrastructure installation shall be 15 percent disturbed area and ten (10) percent impervious area.